fxn/tkn/README.md

 ## Keyboard Controls and Remotes

-* To go forward press any of " ", "n", "k", "l", PageDown (but see below).
+* To go forward press any of " ", "n", "k", "l", Right, PageDown (but see below).

-* To go backwards press any of "b", "p", "h", "j", PageUp (but see below).
+* To go backwards press any of "b", "p", "h", "j", Left, PageUp (but see below).

 * First slide: "^".